Opening up to people can be hard, particularly when we are feeling vulnerable. When we feel vulnerable, we may be feeling raw, exposed, and anxious.

 I’ve personally seen it in action.
 If someone sees themselves as the perpetual victim, they often wear their misery like a badge of honor.

 Try to avoid getting sucked into this toxic behavior.
 It doesn’t help anyone.
+It just keeps everyone miserable.

 Understand it’s not always about you fixing things